*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 Yeah.

-But I haven't been I haven't been called back.
+But I haven't been called back.

-I'm absolutely delighted, delighted, I must say.
+I'm delighted, I must say.

-I just knew I would feel at home, and I do.
+I just knew I would feel at home and I do.

 Thank you so much.